Partnering with school leaders to navigate complexity and lead with intention

 What I’m hearing from school leaders

-Across state, Catholic, and independent schools, Principals are grappling with challenges that can't be solved with better time management or yet another initiative.
-These are adaptive challenges—the kind that require you to navigate ambiguity, hold competing demands, and lead differently than the system was designed for.
+These challenges that can't be solved with better time management or yet another initiative.
+They are adaptive challenges—the kind that call on you to navigate ambiguity, hold competing demands, and lead differently than the system was designed for…. all while fending off your own overwhelm.

 I help you move from reactive firefighting to